Warbo/writing/CICM-2017-report/report.md

 ### LF ###

 LF is one of the logical frameworks used by MMT.
-It's a dependently-typed λ calculus, which may be easier to programmatically manipulate than e.g. Coq's Calculus of Constructions, or GHC Core.
+It's a dependently-typed lambda calculus, which may be easier to programmatically manipulate than e.g. Coq's Calculus of Constructions, or GHC Core.
 Useful to keep in mind, alongside alternatives like Idris's "TT" language, or Gabriel Gonzalez's languages like